jsntv200/forestry-demo/_projects/modern-engineering.md

 ---
 ## Overview

+Test overviw...
 Resident Professors Murphy Tiernan and Kelly Brewer have collaborated over the last 3 years with leading professionals in the continental US to develop a modern curriculum for Engineering students.

 ## Editions

 * Edition One - 2016
 * Edition Two - 2017